What is a compound column?

 At this point, use the mapping tool, as usual, to map the new Full Product Name [C] column to your fair.

 Notice in the example above that the two columns you combined into one compound column--Product and Product 2-- still show under Column Name.
 If you click Ignore, they will not import with your other data.

-If you do not want to import the original column names and data, and only want to import the new compound column data, click the green Ignore option to the left of the data (outlined in the above screenshot).
+If you do not want to import the original column names and data, and only want to import the new compound column data, click the blue Ignore option to the left of the data (outlined in the above screenshot).